omagara/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 then return nothing with error message No available position

 #Story 4
-[ ] Case 1
+[X] Case 1
 Given a standard parking boy, two available parking lots and a car
 when park the car
 then  the car will be parked to the first parking lot

-[ ] Case 2
+[X] Case 2
 Given a standard parking boy, two parking lots, first is fully occupied, second is available, and a car
 when park the car
 then the car will be parked to the second parking lot

-[ ] Case 3
+[X] Case 3
 Given two parking lots with two parked cars, a standard parking boy, and two parking tickets
 when fetch the car twice
 then return the right car with each ticket

-[ ] Case 4
+[X] Case 4
 Given two parking lots, a standard parking boy, and an unrecognized parking ticket
 when fetch the car
 then return nothing with error message Unrecognized parking ticket

-[ ] Case 5
+[X] Case 5
 Given two parking lots, a standard parking boy, and a used parking ticket
 when fetch the car
 then return nothing with error message Unrecognized parking ticket

+[X] Case 6
+Given two parking lots,both fully occupied, a standard parking boy, and a car when park the car
+then return nothing with error message No available position

+#STORY 5
+[ ] Case 1
+Given a smart parking boy, two available parking lots and a car
+when park the car
+then  the car will be parked to the first parking lot

+[ ] Case 2
+Given a smart parking boy, two parking lots, second parking lot has more space than first, and a car
+when park the car
+then the car will be parked to the second parking lot

+[ ] Case 3
+Given a smart parking boy, two parking lots, first parking lot has more space than second, and a car
+when park the car
+then the car will be parked to the first parking lot

+[ ] Case 4
+Given two parking lots with two parked cars, a smart parking boy, and two parking tickets
+when fetch the car twice
+then return the right car with each ticket

+[ ] Case 5
+Given two parking lots, a smart parking boy, and an unrecognized parking ticket
+when fetch the car
+then return nothing with error message Unrecognized parking ticket

 [ ] Case 6
+Given two parking lots, a smart parking boy, and a used parking ticket
+when fetch the car
+then return nothing with error message Unrecognized parking ticket

+[ ] Case 7
-Given two parking lots,both fully occupied, a standard parking boy, and a car when park the car then return nothing with error message No available position
+Given two parking lots,both fully occupied, a smart parking boy, and a car
+when park the car
+then return nothing with error message No available position